 Linda created and published,“The Food Yellow Pages,” the first comprehensive directory of the professional food world for Los Angeles in 1988 with restaurateur Susan Fine.
 A revised 2nd edition was published in a few years later.
 Today, the directory has a cult following.

-Her articles have appeared in many publications, including the Los Angeles Times Magazine, Woman’s Day Magazine, Food Arts Magazine, Food & Wine Magazine, Good Food Magazine, the Gault-Millau Food Paper, the Los Angeles Times, the Daily News, the Los Angeles Herald Examiner, the San Francisco Chronicle, the LA Weekly and the San Diego Union, and most recently on-line and in print in Growing Wealth Magazine.
-She has also edited publications, cookbooks and tested recipes for some of top chefs and writers in the Los Angeles area.
+Her articles have appeared in many publications, including the Los Angeles Times Magazine, Woman’s Day, Food Arts, Food & Wine, Good Food, Growing Wealth, the Gault-Millau Food Paper, the Los Angeles Times, the Daily News, the Los Angeles Herald Examiner, the San Francisco Chronicle, the LA Weekly and the San Diego Union.
+She has also edited publications, cookbooks and tested recipes for some of the top chefs and writers in the Los Angeles area.

 Linda is also a Realtor at the John Aaroe Group in Beverly Hills.
 Originally from Chicago, she lives in the Los Angeles area with her two cats, LilyRose and OliveJune.